The $e$-vector of a simplicial complex: Introduction

-As any ideal generated by monomials will automatically be graded, the Stanley-Reisner ring inherits an $\mathbb{N}^n$-gradation from $S$.
-The Hilbert series of the Stanley-Reisner ring has been extensively studied.
-We will be concerned with an analogue of $HS(M;x_1,\dots,x_n)$ that has been studied considerably less thoroughly.
+While the Hilbert series has been extensively studied in various contexts, we will be concerned with an analogue of $HS(M;x_1,\dots,x_n)$ that has been studied considerably less thoroughly.
 As in \cite{Joh}, define the \textit{exponential Hilbert series} of $M$ to be the formal power series